-At Least Four Killed as Israel Attacks Religious Site in Central Beirut
+At Least Five Killed as Israel Attacks Religious Site in Central Beirut

 Densely populated neighborhood has absorbed a lot of displaced people

-Israel is continued to carry out airstrikes against more and more areas of the Lebanese capital city of Beirut.
-Today, those strikes centered on the densely populated working-class quarter of Zoqaq al-Blat.
-The attack hit near al-Zahra Husseiniya, a Shi’ite religious site.
+Israel is continuing to increase airstrikes against various neighborhoods of the Lebanese capital city of Beirut.
+Today, those strikes centered on the densely populated working-class quarter of Zoa al-Blat.
+This attack hit near al-Zahra Husseini a, a Shi’ite religious site.

-The attack occurred late in the afternoon in the area, and the preliminary toll is four people killed, and 18 injured, according to the Lebanese Health Ministry.
+The attack occurred late in the afternoon, and the Lebanese Health Ministry puts the current toll at five killed and 24 injured.
 The attack hit a residential apartment building behind the Husseiniya, causing substantial damage to the immediate area.
 Rescue efforts are still underway.

-The Zoqaq al-Blat Quarter, which is home to multiple embassies, has taken in a large number of displaced civilians from southern and eastern Lebanon, where Israel has imposed evacuation orders across an ever-increasing part of the area since their invasion.
+The Zoqaq al-Blat Quarter, which is home to multiple embassies, has taken in a large number of displaced civilians from southern and eastern Lebanon, fleeing their homes after Israel imposed evacuation orders.
+Israel continues to issue such orders over an ever-increasing area since its invasion.

-Israel has yet to comment on today’s attack on central Beirut, and there is no indication what or who they were actually trying to kill.
-In multiple cases, however, they have attacked places housing displaced civilians or refugees.
+Israel has yet to comment on today’s attack on central Beirut, and there is no indication what or who was the actual target.
+Israel, however, has recently attacked a number of sites housing displaced civilians or refugees.

-Israel did not issue any warning to civilians in the area prior to the strike, which is not in any of the evacuation zones.
+The targeted area is not in any designated evacuation zone, but Israel did not issue any warning to civilians in the area prior to the strike.
 The US envoy was scheduled to visit Beirut for ceasefire talks, but that has been delayed.
-It’s not clear if that delay is related to this attack.
+It’s not clear if that delay is related to the attack.

 Author: Jason Ditz